Catastrophe Insurance: Protecting Your Home From Disasters

 - Replace broken or loose roof shingles to give your home a better chance of protecting you against storms.

 - Secure all external structures to the ground or foundation, such as carports, porches and sheds.

 - Trim overhanging tree limbs once a year so that they don’t fall on your home during a storm.

 - Update your garage doors to newer models that can withstand high winds, if needed.

 Adding these tasks to your to-do lists is not only important during hurricane and tornado season, but all year long.
 Since home insurance companies tend to reward those who take proactive steps to mitigate damage, updating your home to better defend against storms can help you save big on your policy over time.

-Though you don’t need to worry about a Hollywood-style tsunami heading your way anytime soon, speaking with insurance experts about a catastrophic plan for your home is always a smart idea.
-If you’d like to take a deeper dive into everything you should know about total home protection, check out our home insurance learning center for the latest industry insights and advice.
+Though you don’t need to worry about a Hollywood-style tsunami heading your way anytime soon, speaking with home insurance experts about a catastrophic plan for your home is always a smart idea.
+If you’d like to take a deeper dive into everything you should know about total home protection, check out our learn center for the latest industry insights and advice.